 Background and history

 Georgia’s history has long been in flux.
 Several kingdoms were established in the classical era in the area that is modern-day Georgia.
 Later, when these kingdoms disintegrated, several empires—including the Ottomans, Persians, Russians, and Mongols—vied for control of the region.
-In the early 20th-century Georgia became part of the Soviet Union.
+In the early 20th-century, Georgia became part of the Soviet Union.

 Visas for Georgia

 If you are one of the unlucky ones who do need a visa, don’t despair.
 It’s relatively straightforward to get an e-visa.
 Head to the website of the Ministry of Foreign Affairs to apply.
 Since 2020 Georgia also has the ‘Remotely from Georgia’ program.
 This program is meant to attract digital nomads to the country and is great for those who don’t fall under the visa-free regime.
 You can learn more about the program here.

 Best time to visit Georgia